tbpatj/Particle-Morph-Engine/readme.md

 - add back in the fps reporting (very useful for devices that are running something on the graphics card already, like figma, photoshop or some other graphics heavy application,) this enables the program to not attempt to run if its causing too much lag as sometimes that is the case
 - optimize and update the allocation of particles
 - add the ability to create basic shapes.
 Instead of just text and images, you could do shape: "circle" or something and it would create a circle and render that to the ctx.
+- npm package of sorts so you can get the types associated when working on the project